Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 On October 20, 1988, Orel Hershiser pitched a complete game to beat the Oakland Athletics 5-2 in Game 5 of the World Series, giving the Los Angeles Dodgers the championship in five games.
 It was the final act of one of the greatest individual pitching seasons ever recorded.

 Hershiser entered the Series having set the all-time record with 59 consecutive scoreless innings during the regular season.
 He won the NL Cy Young Award, the NLCS MVP, and now the World Series MVP.
 He threw 267 innings with a 2.26 ERA and 23 wins.
-Across the 1988 postseason, he went 3-0 with a 1.05 ERA in four starts.
+Across the 1988 postseason, he went 3-0 with a 1.05 ERA across six appearances.

 Mickey Hatcher and Mike Davis each hit two-run home runs to support Hershiser in the clincher.
 Hatcher, a career utility player, had already homered in Game 1 and became an unlikely October hero.
 The A's lineup, featuring Jose Canseco, Mark McGwire, and Dave Henderson, had been expected to overpower Los Angeles.
 They managed a .177 team batting average for the Series.